Broadway Barks: Books and songs

 The book is accompanied by a CD, which has the story and a lullaby being read and sung by Peters herself.
 The lullaby, "Kramer's Song", has music and lyrics written by Peters.
 Additionally, Kramer has a plush toy dog named after him; proceeds from sales of the toy go to the Broadway Barks charity.

+The mixed-breed dog named Kramer, who Peters adopted from a shelter, and her goddaughter Isabelle were the inspirations for the characters in the book.
+The interactive book app for iPad was published, based on the book.